Adamme the Beauty Warrior

 In London from 2013-15 he was a demonstrator for Mouldlife and Neill Gorton Prosthetics Studios at International Make-Up Artist Trade Show (IMATS) and United Makeup Artists Expo (UMA Expo).
 As a theater make-up instructor, Christensen has taught at several colleges and universities, such as California State University Fullerton and Riverside City College.
 Also, for two years he served as the “Backstage” columnist for Make-Up Artist

-Glenn Hetrick’s first foothold in Hollywood was with Optic Nerve as a lab tech, fabricator and painter—later becoming the CEO and reinventing the business model, partnering with longtime friend and collaborator Neville Page, evolving the shop even further into the newly renamed Alchemy Studios.
+Glenn Hetrick’s first foothold in Hollywood was with Optic Nerve as a lab tech, fabricator and painter—later becoming the CEO and reinventing the business model, partnering with longtime friend and collaborator Neville Page, evolving the shop into the newly renamed Alchemy Studios.
 Early credits include Buffy, Angel

 Award-winning make-up artist Gregory Arlt is the director of make-up artistry for M.A.C. in Los Angeles.
 Born and raised in L.A., he has been doing make-up professionally for over 25 years.
-Arlt started out with a major in art history and theatre and began his make-up career at the prestigious boutique Fred Segal in 1989.
-A red-carpet expert, Arlt works with some of the most famous faces in the world including Gwen Stefani, Angelina Jolie, Katy Perry, Liza Minnelli, Alicia Keys, Cher and Victoria Beckham.
+Arlt started out with a major in art history and theater and began his make-up career at the prestigious boutique Fred Segal in 1989.
+A red carpet expert, Arlt works with some of the most famous faces in the world including Gwen Stefani, Angelina Jolie, Katy Perry, Liza Minnelli, Alicia Keys, Cher and Victoria Beckham.
 He appears regularly as a beauty expert on TV shows such as Access Hollywood

 , Entertainment Tonight

-and E!
+, CNN and E!
 Entertainment Television.

 His work has also been seen in the pages of the hottest fashion magazines including Vogue

-, and Bazaar
+, and Harper's Bazaar

 .
 Most recently, he did Gwen Stefani’s make-up on three seasons of The Voice